Recluse spider: Identification

 This genus is very hard to identify, as they have very simple coloration and morphology.
 Many other spiders have similar dorsal markings, leading to confusion and misidentification.
-They can be most readily distinguished by having 6 eyes, arranged in three pairs.
+They can be most readily distinguished by having only six eyes, arranged in three pairs.
 None of the pairs of eyes touch each other, and are arranged in a U shape.
 The presence of two claws per foot and a rather flat cephalothorax further help distinguish them.